Perfume (Japanese band)

 is a Japanese girl group consisting of Nocchi, Kashiyuka, and A-chan.
 The group formed in 2000 in Hiroshima, Japan, then moved three years later to Tokyo, where they worked with producer Yasutaka Nakata, who created a technopop identity for the group.
 Their performances are noted for their choreography and incorporation of technology with futuristic imagery, and Perfume has emerged as one of the most successful Japanese girl groups.

 After a slew of indie singles, Perfume made their major label debut with "Linear Motor Girl" on Tokuma Japan in 2005.
 Their early releases, including Perfume: Complete Best (2006), were met with modest commercial reception, before a breakthrough in 2007 with the single "Polyrhythm".
 Their debut studio album, Game (2008), began a streak of nine consecutive number-one albums.
 Perfume's next album, Triangle (2009), produced the number-one singles "Love the World" and "One Room Disco".

 Perfume's early music was marked by a post-Shibuya-kei sound; the group later moved towards contemporary electronic dance music, incorporating elements of bitpop, techno, and house music.
 The group is known for heavily processed vocals with autotune and vocoders.
 Their best-known songs include "Electro World", "Chocolate Disco", "Dream Fighter", and "Laser Beam".

 In 2012, Perfume signed with Universal Music Group to expand their international reach, beginning with their fourth studio album, Level3 (2013).
 Later singles include "Flash" and "Tokyo Girl".
-The group has announced a two-part concept album Nebula Romance (2024 and 2025) in honor of their 25th anniversary.
+The group released Nebula Romance: Part I in 2024 and Nebula Romance: Part II in 2025 as a two-part concept album in honor of their 25th anniversary.

 On September 21, 2025, the group announced that they would go on hiatus by the end of the year.